Throttling is better than enforcing data caps

-Throttling is a very common way to offer a set amount of high-speed data, and then limit users to a mere 128 Kbps (or other slower) Internet connection should they exceed that limit.
+Throttling is a very common way to offer a set amount of high-speed data, and then limit users to a mere 128 Kbps (or slower) Internet connection should they exceed that limit.
 If a carrier doesn’t already offer ‘unlimited’ data in some way, they offer data as a “high speed” amount, rather than a hard cap on usage.

-U.S. subsidized phones are still overpriced
+U.S. subsidized phones used to be overpriced

 Previously, carriers like T-Mobile would offer a smartphone for a seemingly low monthly price, but only after you bought the phone, as in paying the full price for it.
 This was the case with its “Value plans” from a few years ago, where you would get, say, the latest iPhone for $55 a month after paying hundreds of dollars beforehand.
 Apple’s iPhones, you may recall, can get a little pricey, especially if you want the model with the biggest storage.